 Tsavorite and demantoid are two green varieties of garnet with slightly different origins.
 The two garnets are composed of different minerals, giving each precious gemstone a slightly different appearance.
 This is most noticeable in the horsetail inclusions seen in demantoid garnets.

 Finally, the most classic of green gemstones, the emerald, can be found in Zambia, Colombia, Russia and a select few other locations.
-Natural emeralds free from oiling or other enhancements are among the rarest and most famous gemstones of all time, as they possess an unparalleled hue.
+Our fine emerald jewelry collection features the finest and rarest stones mined from Colombia.

 White: Diamond, Moonstone, South Sea Pearl